Jc11235/ML_Class_Jupyter_Demos/README.md

 1. Requirements

-* Python 3.7
+* Anaconda
 * Python modules defined in `requirements.txt` (installed in the second step)
 * Virtual environment

 Start by installing anaconda, https://docs.anaconda.com/anaconda/install/ , on your local machine.
-Then install apython visrtual environment by the following command:
+You should install an anaconda version that uses Python 3.7 or greater.
+Then install a python virtual environment by the following command:

 ```bash
 pip install virtualenv